Let’s start with the unmistakably clichéd statement that a knife is an extension of your hand. But what does that really mean?

 Not designed for left-handed people

 The Shun Classic 8-Inch Chef’s Knife is yet another exceptional quality knife from Shun.
 The ergonomic ebony pakkawood handle with the D-shape provides a comfortable grip, offers a lot of control, and has a water-resistant finish.
 Since it was designed to fit the palm of right-handed users, sometimes it doesn’t work as well for left-handed people.
-The proprietary VG-MAX cutting core has more chromium and vanadium that provides better edge retention and corrosion resistance and a very sharp edge.
+The proprietary VG-MAX cutting core has more chromium and vanadium, which provides better edge retention and corrosion resistance and a very sharp edge.
 To take advantage of the blade’s shape, it is best to push the knife forward and down while cutting through food and then pull it up and back.

-Best Budget: Dalstrong 8-Inch Gladiator Series Chef's Knife
+Dalstrong 8-Inch Gladiator Series Chef's Knife

 14 to 16 degrees hand sharpened